 - A site that treats its consumers with respect offering a unique, fast, and easy way to shop online.
 The philosophy behind: Create extraordinary online shopping experience.
 Use every opportunity to convince potential customers that your brand is unique, your service is exceptional, your merchandize is special - persuade them to buy and make the online shopping process seamless, easy, and joyful!
 Customer perspective is something that is most important; the customer has to be treated with respect.

 - A site that treats its customers dumb.
-The philosophy behind: Consumers landed on our website, entered our web store, so if they want to buy something from us, they can certainly wait another 15-20 seconds for our not-optimized pages to load.
+The philosophy behind: Consumers have landed on our website, entered our web store, so if they want to buy something from us, they can certainly wait another 15-20 seconds for our not-optimized pages to load.
 And they can certainly fill out tons of unnecessary personal and other data during the checkout process.
 They will have to live with our desktop site on their mobile device.
-If they do not know how to zoom the text on a cellphone, if they do not like our restrictions and rules, or do not like the overall experience - we do not need them!
-Let those spoilt consumers shop somewhere else.
+If they do not know how to zoom the text on a cellphone, if they do not like our restrictions and rules, or the overall experience - we do not need them!
+Let those spoiled consumers shop somewhere else.

 Believe it or not, there are still too many e-commerce businesses that fall under the second category.

 But that's not the worst part.
 (Though it is all pretty awful.)

 Sometimes, it looks the eCommerce website's existence is self-sufficient and not because of online consumers in the first place!

 The fact that some online stores are pioneers in these fields doesn't compensate for their neglect towards the e-commerce consumer shopping experience.

 Some merchants are going above and beyond, like using a BINlist to enhance the customer experience and manage both costs and fraud.

 You have to try to learn more about where your website falls short and needs the most improvement.